danielaparker/jsoncons/doc/ref/json_type_traits.md

 #### Parameters

+`class_name` - the name of a class or struct
+`enum_name` - the name of an enum type or enum class type `num_template_params` - for a class template, the number of template parameters
+`member_nameN` - the name of a class data member `getter_nameN` - the getter for a class data member `(identifierN,"nameN")` - an enum identifier and corresponding JSON name `(getter_nameN,"nameN")` - the getter for a class data member and corresponding JSON name `(getter_nameN,setter_nameN,"nameN")` - the getter and setter for a class data member, and corresponding JSON name

 These macro declarations must be placed at global scope, outside any namespace blocks, and `class_name` must be a fully namespace qualified name.